-1. The communication of acceptance is complete as against the proposer, when it is put in the course of transmission to him so as to be out of power of the acceptor.
+A. The communication of acceptance is complete as against the proposer when it is put in the course of transmission to him so at to be out of the power of the acceptor.

-2. Against the acceptor – When it comes to the knowledge of proposer.
+B. Against the acceptor – When it comes to the knowledge of the proposer.

-Thus when a letter of acceptance is posted, proposer becomes bound, but acceptor will be bound only when the letter is received by the proposer.
+Thus when a letter of acceptance is posted, the proposer becomes bound, but the acceptor will be bound only when the letter is received by the proposer.

-Complete contract arises on date when the letter of acceptance is posted and contract is deemed to have been made at the place where the letter of acceptance is posted.
+A complete contract arises on the date when the letter of acceptance is posted, and the contract is deemed to have been made at the place where the letter of acceptance is posted.

 In this case, the Hon’ble Supreme Court made clear the confusion about the completion of the contract by telephone or telex.
 The majority of judges held that the communication on telephone or telex is like an exception of section 4 and held where a contract is made by telephone, the contract is complete only when acceptance is received by the proposer.
 The contract is made at a place where acceptance is received, it means at the place of the proposer.